World Storytelling Day

 1. Surprise a School

 A little van drives up to a primary school.
-Doors open, and a bunch of happy, colorful people jump out of the van.
-As they walk up to the primary school, the principal comes out to meet them.
+Doors open, and many happy, colorfully dressed people exit the van.
+As they walk up to the primary school, the principal meets them.

 The storytellers spread out through the building, each one entering a classroom.
 Surprise.
 They tell stories, and after 20 minutes, they leave with their applause.
 To another classroom, and if needed, another.

-Soon the storytellers have visited each classroom.
-Then, after a bit of break, they jump back into the van and drive off to another primary school.
+Soon, the storytellers have visited each classroom.
+After a bit of a break, they return to the van and drive to another primary school.

 And the children?
 They will not easily forget the power of storytelling.